Skip to main content

 Defining custom permissions in code

-The documentation shows defining permissions using a class annotated with PermissionTypes so they are picked up automatically and surfaced in the admin UI:
+Annotate a class with [PermissionTypes] so permissions are picked up automatically and surfaced in the admin UI under Config > Permissions to functions.

 [PermissionTypes] public static class MyCustomPermissions { public const string GroupName = "MyCustomPermissions"; static MyCustomPermissions() { EditSettings = new PermissionType(GroupName, "EditSettings"); ViewSettings = new PermissionType(GroupName, "ViewSettings"); } public static PermissionType EditSettings { get; private set; } public static PermissionType ViewSettings { get; private set; } }